njagua3/njagua3/README.md

 # Hi there, I'm Njagua 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and technology.
+I'm a passionate developer who loves coding, collaborating, and learning about new technology.
 Here's a bit about me and what I do:

 ## About Me